mjmangus16/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a routing and middleware web framework that makes creating API requests easier.
+Express can be used to make your code cleaner by breaking it into different sections with Express Router.

 - [ ] Describe Middleware?

+Middleware is a function that runs before the main part of the request is ran.
+Middleware is used to check or change data before it gets passed through the request.

 - [ ] Describe a Resource?

+An NPM module???

 - [ ] What can the API return to help clients know if a request was successful?

+A status code.

 - [ ] How can we partition our application into sub-applications?

+You can break your requests into different files by using express router.

 ## Project Setup